Peritoneal mesothelioma

 Peritoneal mesothelioma is the name given to the cancer that attacks the lining of the abdomen.
-This type of cancer affects the lining that protects the contents of the abdomen and which also provides a lubricating fluid to enable the organs to move and work properly.
+This type of cancer affects the lining that protects the contents of the abdomen and provides a lubricating fluid to enable the organs to move and work properly.

 The peritoneum is made of two parts, the visceral and parietal peritoneum.
 The visceral peritoneum covers the internal organs and makes up most of the outer layer of the intestinal tract.
 Covering the abdominal cavity is the parietal peritoneum.

 Symptoms and signs

 Symptoms of peritoneal mesothelioma include weight loss and abdominal pain and swelling due to a buildup of fluid in the abdomen.
 Other symptoms of peritoneal mesothelioma may include bowel obstruction, blood clotting abnormalities, anemia, and fever.
 If the cancer has spread beyond the mesothelium to other parts of the body, symptoms may include pain, trouble swallowing, or swelling of the neck or face.

 Causes

-Asbestos is a known cause of peritoneal mesothelioma in humans.
+As for other mesotheliomas, asbestos is a known cause of peritoneal mesothelioma in humans.

 A 1975 study of three small villages in central Cappadocia, Turkey—Tuzköy, Karain and Sarıhıdır—found that peritoneal mesothelioma was causing 50% of all deaths.
 Initially, this was attributed to erionite, a zeolite mineral with similar properties to asbestos, but detailed epidemiological investigation demonstrated that the substance causes the disease mostly in families with a genetic predisposition to mineral fiber carcinogenesis.
 The studies are being extended to other parts of the region.